BikramMondal5/Image-to-pdf/README.md

-# 📄 Image to PDF Converter
+# 🖼️📄 Image to PDF Converter

 A simple, fast, and user-friendly web app that allows users to upload JPG/PNG files and convert them into a PDF file.

 ## 🌟 Features
-- Upload JPG or PNG images
+- 📤 Upload JPG or PNG images
-- Convert images into a single PDF file
+- 📄 Convert images into a single PDF file
-- Fast and easy-to-use interface
+- ⚡ Fast and easy-to-use interface
-- Landscape and portrait mode available
+- 🔄 Landscape and portrait mode available
-- User can select PDF page size
+- 📏 User can select PDF page size
-- User can make the PDF page size the same as the image dimensions
+- 📜 User can make the PDF page size the same as the image dimensions

 ## 🛠️ Technologies Used
 - **HTML** - Structure of the web page
 - **CSS** - Styling and responsiveness
-- **JavaScript** - To add the functionality in the webpage
+- **JavaScript** - To add the functionality of the webpage

 ## ⚙️ Installation